7-30 Waters: Usage

 I like the model 94 Winchesters....and the 7 Waters fits the standard 94 action very well.
 It is exactly what it was designed for...a light, handy, and fairly powerful round and rifle for deer and black bear.

 Bullets in the 110- to 120-grain range are suitable for small game and varmints (handloads with 110s can nearly achieve 3000 ft/s); 120- to 154-grain range for deer; and 154 to 168 gr range are adequate for larger game at closer ranges.
 "The 7-30 Waters has proven its capabilities in the field on big game weighing up to 300 pounds at woods ranges.
 As this is written, two bullets of flat nose form are available to handloaders for use in rifles with tubular magazines.
 For whitetails, the 120-grain Nosler is an excellent performer, but when greater penetration is needed for Mule Deer and Black Bear, the 139-grain Hornady is a better choice."
 Nosler and Hornady no longer offer flat nose bullets in 7mm.

-Best performance is had with the rifle barrel; with the shorter carbine barrels the .30-30 is a better choice.
+Best performance is often had with the rifle barrel; with the shorter carbine barrels the .30-30 is usually a better choice.
 With the long barrel, however, the 7-30 provides flatter trajectory, and a longer effective range, as well as reduced recoil from the lighter bullets.
-Despite the advantages, the 7-30 still lags far behind the venerable .30-30 in popularity, however.
+Despite the advantages, the 7-30 still is behind the .30-30 in popularity, however.

 Where the 7-30 has gained a strong foothold is in handguns.
 In the field of handgun metallic silhouette shooting, a suitably loaded 7-30 Waters provides performance equal to other 7mm wildcats, such as the 7mm International Rimmed, but without the work of forming cases.
 It also adds the bonus of being able to shoot commercial ammunition, with some performance loss.